-6. Validation and recognition Person (s) responsible for validating the learning outcomes achieved abroad How will the validation Board of teachers process be carried out?
-Date: 30/11/2022 Recording of validated achievements Method: Analysis of documents Person(s) responsible for recognising the learning outcomes achieved abroad The recognition will be conducted according to the following steps: 1.
-Following the approval of the project, a Memorandum Of Understanding will be produced to indicate: - Roles and responsibilities of all partners in Italy and abroad; - The expected learning outcomes; - The procedures and items of evaluation, validation and recognition of competences.
-2. The school and the foreign company will enter into a learning agreement with each participant, containing the specific units of How will the learning outcomes to be achieved during the period. recognition be conducted?
+Person (s) responsible for validating the learning outcomes achieved abroad How will the validation process be carried out?
+Board of teachers Recording of validated Date: 30/11/2022 achievements Method: Analysis of documents Person(s) responsible for recognising the learning outcomes achieved abroad The recognition will be conducted according to the following steps: Following the approval of the project, a Memorandum Of Understanding will be produced to indicate: - Roles and responsibilities of all partners in Italy and abroad; - The expected learning outcomes; - The procedures and items of evaluation, validation and recognition of competences.
+How will the recognition be 2.The school and the foreign company will enter into a learning agreement with each participant, containing the specific units of learning outcomes to be achieved during the period. conducted?
 3. The board of teachers verifies and approves the content of the learning agreement with the learning outcomes of the participant before the departure.
 4. The school will prepare the forms for the evaluation of the results, specifically adapted for the validation and recognition of acquired competences, according to the learning objectives of the qualification.
 5. The assessment of learning outcomes will be made by the company tutor with the support of the hosting partner, using the procedure agreed in the MoU.